 Chapter 03

 Then the models got good.
 The first time we used AI on a family birthday card was for Dawn's dad, Jeff.
-He'd just bought himself a brand new Harley Davidson that year and hadn't stopped talking about it since, so we made him a postcard of the thing he loved most.
-Jeff riding the new Harley past every local landmark in his town, like a proper biker road movie.
+He'd just bought himself a Harley that year and hadn't stopped talking about it since, so we made him a postcard of the thing he loved most: Jeff riding the new Harley past the famous landmarks of his home town in Alicante, like a proper biker road movie.

-But the bit that made Jeff actually well up wasn't the AI image.
+But the bit Jeff loved most wasn't the AI image.
 It was Dawn's handwriting sitting front and centre across the top of the card.
 Her loopy, familiar scrawl, the same way she'd been writing his birthday messages since she was a kid.
 That was the moment we knew the rule.
 The digital bit could change, but the personal bit had to stay in a human hand.

 The room went quiet when he opened it.
 This was the thing we'd been trying to draw for 15 years, and now the drawing was done in 30 seconds.
 The tradition stayed.
 The in-jokes, the embarrassing moments, the year-in-one-image idea.
 The only thing that changed was the hand holding the pencil.